 Stampede Rodeo & Memorial Festival at Star Valley Park, Valley Center (May 29–30, 2021, unconfirmed)

 If you are ready for some Western-style fun, visit the town of Valley Center for the annual Stampede Rodeo & Memorial Festival that runs since 1950.
 A small town surrounded by the mountains of North San Diego County is a very traditional community, a striking contrast with California's megapolises.

 Vista in San Diego County was once called the “Strawberry Capital of the World.”
 With many strawberry fields, it's a perfect spot for a strawberry festival that is held every year during the Memorial Day weekend.
 Over 300 vendors strawberry fans will definitely have much of produce to choose from.
-Entertainment includes live music, carnival rides, costume contests, athletic competition, pie eating contest, and beauty pageant.
+Entertainment includes live music, carnival rides, costume contests, athletic competition, a pie-eating contest, and a beauty pageant.

 In the San Diego area, there are also many Memorial Day services held to honor the fallen.
 The Veterans Museum in Balboa Park has a series of events like reading of the names of the San Diegans who were killed in the Vietnam War.
-Fort Rosecrans holds one of San Diego's largest and most important memorials dedicated to the nation's servicemen.
-Additionally, the annual "Heroes Stage," a special memorial exhibit for Fallen Soldier of California from the War on Terror, will be held at the San Diego Christen College.
-The photo memorial features official and personal photos of each of California’s Fallen.
+Fort Rosecrans National Cemetery holds one of San Diego's largest and most important memorials dedicated to the nation's servicemen.